eNMS-automation/eNMS/docs/source/visualization/network_builder.md

   from inventory to add to this Network.
 - `Create a Label` on the diagram.
 - `Delete` devices and/or links from the diagram.
+- `Changelogs` Display the current network changelogs
+- `Run a service or workflow` against all the devices in this Network diagram
 - `Network Tree` displays a hierarchical tree diagram of included devices.
-- `Run a service or workflow` against all the devices in this Network diagram
-- `Network Search` for devices and/or links from the diagram.
 - `Zoom in / Zoom out`.
+- `Network Search` for devices and/or links from the diagram, either by names or with a search across all properties.
 - `Auto-arrange the Network` diagram: toggle this button to turn auto-arrange on and off.
 - `Back navigation and Forward navigation`: For drilling into nested networks